-13. The introduction of the FreeStyle Libre Smart CGM available on prescription will increase the percentage of diabetes patients who have access to CGM devices from 3-5% to 20-25%.
+14. The introduction of the FreeStyle Libre smart CGM available on prescription increased the percentage of diabetes patients with access to CGM devices from 3-5% to 20-25%.

-There will be a huge increase in the number of IoT connected devices in 2020, and this might be one of the best ones to arrive on the scene.
-The FreeStyle Libre Smart CGM sends diabetes patients’ data to an app on iPhone, Android, or Apple Watch devices.
+There was a massive increase in the number of IoT-connected devices in 2020, and this might be one of the best ones to arrive on the scene.
+The FreeStyle Libre smart CGM sends diabetes patients’ data to an app on iPhone, Android, or Apple Watch devices.
 This makes the monitoring of glucose levels much more efficient.

-In addition, the FreeStyle Libre Smart CGM allows remote monitoring by caregivers, just as statistics and predictions on IoT forecast several years ago.
-These devices can be used not only among seniors, but it can include help parents of diabetic children, who cannot continuously monitor their children’s glucose levels any other way.
+In addition, the FreeStyle Libre smart CGM allows remote monitoring by caregivers, just as statistics and predictions on IoT predicted several years ago.
+These devices can be used not only among seniors but diabetic children’s parents also, who couldn’t otherwise be able to continuously monitor their children’s glucose levels.

 Usually, symptoms are monitored by a physician via diagnostic tests.
 To help this process along, patients are encouraged to keep a diary of their symptoms.

 This API automates the process and provides a continuous stream of results.
 The Apple Watch monitors daily, hourly, and even minute-by-minute breakdowns of symptom fluctuation and presents them in a graph that gets sent out to designated caregivers.
 IoT medical devices statistics show that this technology has had incredible results with arthritis and epilepsy patients, too.

 17. Annual spending on IoT security measures will increase to $631 million in 2021.